Kwon Hyi-ro: Hostage situation

-The Arson Incident
+Arson incident

 Kwon was released on parole on 7 September 1999 at the age of 70, on the condition that he would never return to Japan.
-He moved to South Korea where he changed his name to his original of 'Kwon Hyi-ro'.
+He moved to South Korea where he changed his surname back to Kwon.
 He was considered in South Korea as "the hero who resisted discrimination", and was given a luxury flat and living expenses.
 However, on 3 September 2000, he broke into his lover's apartment in Busan City, attacked her husband, and set fire to the apartment.
 He was arrested on an attempted murder and suspicion of arson and, after being diagnosed as having a personality disorder, was sent to a sanitarium.
 As a result, a Korean musical about his life that had already scheduled an international tour was abruptly cancelled, just before its premiere.
 He was released in 2003.

 Death

 In his later years, citing "visiting his mother's grave in Japan, Kim planned to petition the Japanese Ministry of Justice for permission to enter Japan through the Korean government in March 2010.
 However, he died of prostate cancer at a hospital in Busan on March 26, 2010, at the age of 81.
 He wished to be buried at his mother's gravesite in Kakegawa City, but due to discord with his family, it was never realized and the ashes were scattered off the coast of Busan and at the site of the incident.